 Fancy labels, creative marketing slogans, even the higher prices…

 … None of that matters to your fish.

-A goldfish pellet is only as good as what it’s made of.
+Goldfish pellets are only as good as what they’re made of.

 So what makes a good one?

 You’ve probably heard that goldfish should have a higher percentage of protein in their food.

 The percentage of protein is not nearly as critical as the quality of the protein used.

 Protein should not come from land animals, but marine sources.

 Chicken is not a natural part of their diet.
 Low-quality protein can cause fatty liver disease, leading to dropsy, organ failure and even death.